peterbmarks/waveSDR/Readme.md

 A macOS native desktop Software Defined Radio application using the RTL-SDR USB device.

+## Sep 2020 - forked by Peter Marks

 <> May 2019 <>

 I have started a simple build log which can be found in the project's root directory, more as notes to myself, but also as a means of thinking through my design choices and documenting them for future reference.
 Eventually my build log will become posts on my wordpress site.